Goldinteractive/gold-features/README.md

 `yarn lerna:exec command` execute a command in all packages.
 To remove a package, run: `yarn lerna:exec yarn remove some-dependency`.
 This is useful in order to update the `js-base` peer-dependency across all packages. (`yarn lerna:exec yarn add @goldinteractive/js-base@latest --peer`)

-### How to create a gold feature
+### How to create a new Gold Feature

 There is a bootstrap script in place to ease the creation of new features.

 `yarn create:feature --name sample` will create a new feature and set up the base file structure (replace `sample` with the feature name, e.g. for `feature-modal` use `modal`).

-Each feature manages its own local dependencies, make sure to install them in the proper scope (dev !== peer).
+Each feature manages its own local dependencies, make sure to install them in the proper scope ([dev !== peer](https://docs.npmjs.com/files/package.json#peerdependencies)).

 Create your feature and update the docs accordingly.
 Make sure to update `stylemark.config.yml` to ensure that all runtime dependencies are available on the docs pages.